CSUF-CPSC254-2017F0506/FacebookShame/src/api/Readme.md

 If for some reason there is an emoji present in your facebook data the JSON would not be able to extract it and return an error.

 # Incorporating the program
-Add the following files into your folder

-	oauth2.cpp
-	oauth2.h
-	dataex.h
-	dataex.cpp
-	driver.cpp
-	driver.h

-After adding these to your folder make sure that you include the following into your main cpp
+Include the following into your main cpp

 	#include <vector>
-	#include "dataex.h"
+	#include "friends.h"
 	#include "driver.h"

-If you would like to see an example of this then take a look at main.cpp above.
+If you would like to see an example of this, then take a look at main.cpp above.

-Make sure you compile the program using the same standard as used above.
+Make sure you compile the program using the following:

+	g++ src/api/oauth2.cpp src/api/driver.cpp friends.cpp -o driver -std=c++11 -lboost_system -lcrypto -lssl -lcpprest -lsqlite3 `pkg-config gtkmm-3.0 webkit2gtk-4.0 --cflags --libs`

+Plus any other files that you may need to add.

 ## Calling the function
 Simply call the function callFacebook(); to run the program.
 This function will return a vector that has the information from facebook.
 A way to take advantage of this would be: